Skip to main content

 std::cout << (x == 0.3); // Prints 0 (false!)

-Rational arithmetic solves this: 1/3 stays exactly 1/3.
+Rational arithmetic fixes this.
+1/3 stays exactly 1/3.

-A rational is a pair (numerator, denominator) kept in lowest terms:
+A rational number is a pair (numerator, denominator) kept in lowest terms:

 template<std::integral T>